- General Resource List for Family Caregivers/Aging Services

 AARP is a nonprofit, nonpartisan organization that empowers people to choose how they live as they age.
 It has many articles, tools, and resources for family caregivers on its website.

-Be sure to check out thier 2021 Financial Workbook for Family Caregivers - A practical guide focused on health, housing, and money management.
+Be sure to check out AARP's Financial Workbook for Family Caregivers - A practical guide focused on health, housing, and money management.

 The Administration for Community Living (ALC) is the principal agency of the U.S Department of Health and Human Services designated to carry out the provisions of the Older Americans Act of 1965 (OAA), as amended (42 U.S.C.A. § 3001 et seq.).
 The OAA promotes the well-being of older individuals by providing services and programs designed to help them live independently in their homes and communities.
 The Act also empowers the federal government to distribute funds to the states for supportive services for individuals over the age of 60.